-Mechanisms have been established to reduce capacity to levels commensurate with sustainable use of the P. cod resource in Alaska.
-These include harvest control rules re catch and effort management, an overall OY cap in GOA and BSAI Regions, a license limitation and restricted access program, and reduction of the number of vessels through industry-based initiatives.
-The industry-based measures have been taken to rationalize effort, eliminate derby-style fisheries, improve retention and utilization and reduce bycatch, and include the formation of groundfish cooperatives under Amendment 80, aimed at reduction of by-catch and further rationalization of the fishery.
-Fleet capacity and regularly updated data on all P. cod fishing operations are presented in the annual SAFE documents, as well as in various cooperative reports.
+Mechanisms have been established to reduce capacity to levels commensurate with sustainable use of the Pacific cod resource in Alaska.
+These include harvest control rules re catch and effort management, an overall OY cap in GOA and BSAI regions, a license limitation and restricted access program, and reduction of the number of vessels through industry-based initiatives.
+The industry-based measures have been taken to rationalize effort, eliminate derby-style fisheries, improve retention and utilization and reduce bycatch, and include the formation of groundfish cooperatives under Amendment 80, aimed at reduction of bycatch and further rationalization of the fishery.
+Fleet capacity and regularly updated data on all Pacific cod fishing operations are presented in the annual SAFE documents, as well as in various cooperative reports.
 Each cooperative is responsible for its own target catch and bycatch, and when any allocation is reached, the cooperative must stop fishing.
 This provides a strong incentive for cooperatives to keep bycatch rates low and to fish efficiently.

-The Amendment 80 program was implemented in 2008 for certain groundfish catcher/processors in the Bering Sea/Aleutian Islands (BSAI) and provides an allocation of six groundfish species including P. cod.
-As well, the freezer longline fleet in the BSAI Region formed a voluntary cooperative (the Freezer Longline Conservation Cooperative) in 2010, in an attempt to maximize the value of their allocation of P. cod.
-The number of active vessels in this fleet was stable between 2003 and 2009 at an average of approximately 39 vessels, but after the formation of the FLCC, only approximately 29-30 vessels continued to fish in 2011-2014.
-However, the number of fishing days utilized increased, as the race for fish was eliminated (Fissel et al. 2017).
-Amendment 83 to the GOA FMP allocates the P. cod TAC in the Western and Central regulatory areas of the GOA among various gear and operational sectors, and eliminates inshore and offshore allocations in these two regulatory areas.
-NPFMC regularly reviews the effectiveness of measures such as Amendment 80, and a detailed five-year review was prepared for NPFMC in 2014.
+The Amendment 80 program was implemented in 2008 for certain groundfish catcher/processors C/Ps) in the BSAI and provides an allocation of six groundfish species including Pacific cod.
+As well, the freezer longline fleet in the BSAI Region formed a voluntary cooperative (the Freezer Longline Conservation Cooperative) in 2010, in an attempt to maximize the value of their allocation of Pacific cod.
+The number of active vessels in this fleet was stable between 2003 and 2009 at an average of approximately 39 vessels, but after the formation of the Freezer Longline Conservation Cooperative, only approximately 29-30 vessels continued to fish in 2011-2014.
+However, the number of fishing days utilized increased, as the race for fish was eliminated (Fissel et al. 2019).
+Amendment 83 to the GOA FMP allocates the Pacific cod TAC in the Western and Central regulatory areas of the GOA among various gear and operational sectors and eliminates inshore and offshore allocations in these two regulatory areas.
+The Council regularly reviews the effectiveness of measures such as Amendment 80, and a detailed five-year review was prepared for the Council in 2014.

-There have been numerous regulations, as well as technological developments, aimed at reducing waste and discards in the P. cod fisheries, and to ensure that the resources are harvested sustainably.
+There have been numerous regulations, as well as technological developments, aimed at reducing waste and discards in the Pacific cod fisheries, and to ensure that the resources are harvested sustainably.
 These include various measures to address fish size, discards, and closed seasons and areas.
-Specific examples include development of excluder devices for trawl gear to reduce these by-catches, and closures of large areas to protect numerous ETP species (including salmon, crab, and marine mammals).
-Since 1998, full retention of P. cod is required in all Alaskan fisheries under the Improved Retention/Improved Utilization (IRIU) program.
+Specific examples include development of excluder devices for trawl gear to reduce these by-catches, and closures of large areas to protect numerous endangered species (including salmon, crab, and marine mammals).
+Since 1998, full retention of Pacific cod is required in all Alaskan fisheries under the Improved Retention/Improved Utilization Program.
 In addition, some vessels have made various gear modifications to avoid retention of smaller fish, and/or to minimize bottom contact.
-Maximum retainable amounts (MRA) are put in place to help manage bycatches in groundfish fisheries.
+MRAs are put in place to help manage bycatches in groundfish fisheries.
 Fishing industry groups such as cooperatives and coalitions have undertaken numerous conservation-oriented measures in relation to fish size, bycatch avoidance, and product utilization.